ccrea/GCL_DM_Regression/README.md

 In this example, we have added z1 to the formula and delta.vars arguments and specified “Nelder-Mead” for the optimization procedure.

+Artifical plant and pollinator networks can be generated according to a DM regression model using the .R script provided in "simData R program".
+This program contains the main funciton "simdata" and utility functions "simX", "simY", and "simRA".
+The user specifies the size of the network and the parameter values used to generate the network counts.
+The function returns a summary table of counts formatted as described above and can be used as the input for function "dirmultreg".